ShonoCodesNow/NMR_Collab/readme.txt

 relax to figures

 --CEST--
-CCPN to chemex data wrangler (already have version 1 done) chemex dir File to dataframe + figures (already have version 1 done, would like to store in data frame rather than in dictionaries )
+CCPN + fq3list chemex data wrangler (already have version 1 done) a script to run chemex iteratively for all, or for a selection of residues, that summarizes stats, too. chemex dir File to dataframe + figures (already have version 1 done, would like to store in data frame rather than in dictionaries )